bedecarroll/blog/content/posts/2013-12-06-the-internet-fishing-trawler-what-really-matters-edition.md

 - Brian Madden has [a great post on Windows desktop management](http://www.brianmadden.com/blogs/brianmadden/archive/2013/12/03/as-more-apps-move-off-windows-a-quot-well-managed-quot-desktop-is-worth-less-and-less.aspx).
-  I’d argue that the utility of “curating” a Windows environment is no where near what it once was.
+  I'd argue that the utility of "curating" a Windows environment is no where near what it once was.
 Do we really care that all users have the same background or that the notification area shows all icons?
 I doubt it.
 Perhaps we need to quantify the cost of all these configuration